Emirodgar/w-emirodgar-com/publicaciones/diccionario/growth-hacking.md

 ---
 # Growth Hacking

-El término Growth Hacking es a menudo utilizado
+El término Growth Hacking es a menudo utilizado para cualquier estrategia cuyo **objetivo principal sea el crecimiento**.

+The goal of growth hacking strategies is generally to acquire as many users or customers as possible while spending as little as possible.
+The term “growth hacking” was coined by Sean Ellis, founder and CEO of GrowthHackers, in 2010.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNDQzMDYyOF19
+eyJoaXN0b3J5IjpbMjAyMDQ5NjYxOF19
 -->